-Currently I am working towards my Health Care Executive degree which will help me transition into this new position.
-I am grateful for the opportunity to eventually accept responsibility as Administrator/COE of Cokato Charitable Trust.
+I am grateful for the opportunity to accept leadership responsibility as the Administrator of Cokato Charitable Trust.
 This opportunity will allow me to continue to advocate and serve the senior population in our community.

-I have been employed at Cokato Charitable Trust for over 20 years in various roles most recently as Director of Nursing.
+I have been employed at Cokato Charitable Trust since year 2000 in various leadership roles most recently as Director of Nursing.

 Director of Nursing